Saint Damien of Molokai (Joseph de Veuster)

 Ignatius was given the name Inigo at birth.
 He was the youngest child in a family of eight sons and three daughters.
 He lived a very wealthy life in Spain.
 He grew up to be a very skilled soldier, but he was a very prideful man.
 During a battle, Inigo’s leg was very badly wounded.
 He had to lay in bed for many months to recover.
 During this time, he read a book about the lives of saints.
 He was so touched by the people who loved and served God that he decided to turn away from his pride and desire for wealth and to follow Christ.

 He went to confession and promised to lead a life of penance and devotion to God.
-His name was changed to Ignatius, and he began to study and teach others about God.
-He was later ordained a priest and, with six other men, formed a religious order called the Society of Jesus.
+He began to study and teach others about God.
+He was later ordained a priest and, with six other men, formed a religious order called the Society of Jesus, which still exists today!

 Saint Augustine